4d/4d-for-ios/website/translated_docs/de/Create-ContactApp.md

 Now the fun part!
 It's time to build your app and test it on the Simulator to see the final result!

 * Click the **Build** tab.
 * Wählen Sie ein Gerät aus, das als Simulator dienen soll.
-Dazu klicken Sie auf den Button **device**.
 * Click  **Build and Run**.
 * Warten Sie ein paar Sekunden und …. siehe da!
 Ihre iOS App ist live!